Oracy in the classroom: a teacher's guideClassroom activity focused on oracy with primary school pupils, oracy and classroom talk

 Four-Pillar Oracy Framework

 Enabling children to understand the different types of discussion roles available to them broadens their repertoire of classroom dialogue.
 Structured discussion techniques and dialogic teaching provide clear frameworks for these interactions.
-As well as being a tool of commun ication, effective oracy skills enable pupils to participate in deep learning activities where they can exchange ideas, engage in exploratory talk, and challenge assumptions.
+As well as being a tool of commun ication, effective oracy skills enable learners to participate in deep learning activities where they can exchange ideas, engage in exploratory talk, and challenge assumptions.

 Hub-and-spoke diagram: Four-Pillar Oracy Framework

-This area of pedagogy has particular significance for disadvantaged or low-attaining pupils, especially those with sen. Withbelow and the rest of the website you will find examples of how classroom talk can be used for knowledge acquisition and the development of spoken language development skills.
+This area of pedagogy has particular significance for disadvantaged or low-attaining learners, especially those with sen. Withbelow and the rest of the website you will find examples of how classroom talk can be used for knowledge acquisition and the development of spoken language development skills.
 Oracy is the art of speaking eloquently and persuasively.
 When someone speaks in a persuasive manner, they try to convince others of their point of view.
 While this type of communication is common in everyday life, it's also a fundamental part of the curriculum.

 Speaking is one of the most basic skills that humans possess.
 We learn to talk early in life, and our ability to communicate continues to develop throughout adulthood.
 Regardless of whether someone speaks fluently or struggles to express themselves, learning to speak is the foundational building block of literacy.
 Learning to read and write is much easier when you understand the basics of spoken communication.